Russophilia: Ukraine

-Following Ukrainian independence in 1991, in the 1991 Ukrainian independence referendum 92% (including 55% of ethnic Russians) voted for independence from Soviet Union, but some Ukrainians, mostly in the east and south of the country, voted to see a more Russophile attitude of the government, ranging from closer economic partnership to full national union.
+Following Ukrainian independence in 1991, in the 1991 Ukrainian independence referendum, 92% (including 55% of ethnic Russians) voted for independence from the Soviet Union, but some Ukrainians, mostly in the east and south of the country, voted to see a more Russophile attitude of the government, ranging from closer economic partnership to full national union.
 Russia and Ukraine had especially close economic ties, and the Russophilic political party, the Party of Regions, became the largest party in the Verkhovna Rada in the 2006 Ukrainian parliamentary election, receiving 33% of the votes.
-It would remain a dominant force in Ukrainian politics, until the 2014 Revolution of Dignity.
+It would remain a dominant force in Ukrainian politics until the 2014 Revolution of Dignity.
 Following the 2014 Russian military intervention in Ukraine, the overall attitude of Ukrainians towards Russia and Russians has become much more negative, with most Ukrainians favoring NATO and European Union membership.
 Their views on Russia would further deteriorate following the 2022 Russian invasion of Ukraine.

 A survey by the Kyiv International Institute of Sociology in 2016 found that 67% of Ukrainians had a positive attitude to Russians, but that only 8% had a positive attitude to the Russian government.

-According to an October 2021 poll of the country's population, 41% of Ukrainians had a "good" attitude towards Russians (42% negatively), while in general 54% of Russians had a positive attitude towards Ukraine.
+According to a February 2021 poll of the country's population, 41% of Ukrainians had a "good" attitude towards Russians (42% negatively), while in general, 54% of Russians had a positive attitude towards Ukraine.
+However, this sentiment among Ukrainians collapsed following the Russian invasion of Ukraine in 2022.
+In a poll in August 2022, 81% of Ukrainians expressed negative views towards Russia, 14% have neutral attitudes, and only 3% have positive ones.

-In 2022, following the Russian invasion of Ukraine, the pro-Russian sentiment that formerly dominated Ukraine's south and east collapsed.
-According to polls conducted by the Kyiv International Institute of Sociology, those with positive attitudes towards Russia plunged from 53% to 4% in the East, and from 45% to just 1% in the south.
+This change following the invasion in 2022 is also reflected in political attitudes.
+According to two polls conducted by the Kyiv International Institute of Sociology in February and May 2022, Russophilic attitudes in Ukraine plunged in just three months, with positive attitudes towards Russia falling from 53% to 4% in the East, and from 45% to just 1% in the South.
 Conversely, support for Ukrainian membership in NATO skyrocketed, from 36% to 69% in the country's east, and from 48% to 81% in the south.
-As a result, the Carnegie Endowment for International Peace announced that regardless how the war ends, pro-Russian parties and sentiments in Ukraine are "firmly in the past".
+From a poll in April 2022, 90% of surveyed Ukrainians support stripping deputies from pro-Russian parties of their mandates, and 86% support banning the activities of these parties entirely.
+As a result, the Carnegie Endowment for International Peace announced that regardless of how the war ends, pro-Russian parties and sentiments in Ukraine are "firmly in the past".

 Besides politics, there is also increasing support for the removal of symbols of Russian culture in Ukraine, including monuments and streets named after notable Russians, along with limiting Russian literature and music.
-Massive decommunization campaigns coupled with intensive derussification have been carried out since 2014, most notably the toppling of several statues of Vladimir Lenin (termed Leninfall) and renaming of many places with Soviet-associated names.
+Massive decommunization campaigns coupled with intensive derussification have been carried out since 2014, most notably the toppling of several statues of Vladimir Lenin (termed Leninfall) and the renaming of many places with Soviet-associated names.
 Since the invasion, Ukrainian cities demolished monuments to Russian writer Alexander Pushkin across the country, and there are also hundreds of renamed placenames due to their affiliation with Russia.